-Note: The second words of descriptors for the trapped variables for &pos, &random, and &trace contain addresses of locations in statically allocated data.
+Notes: The offset in a variable descriptor is the number of words from the top of the block in which the descriptor that is pointed to occurs.
+The second word in the descriptors for the trapped variables for &pos, &random, and &trace contain addresses of locations in statically allocated data.